Chart Color Schemes

 The level of general health in Seaholme is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Seaholme shows above-average health outcomes for both young and old age groups, with low prevalence of common health conditions.
-Approximately 58% (1,342 people) have private health cover, compared to Greater Melbourne's 60.9%.
+Seaholme shows superior health outcomes across both younger and older age groups, with low prevalence rates of common health conditions.
+The area has a high private health cover rate of approximately 58%, covering around 1,325 people, compared to Melbourne's 62.2%.

 Frequently Asked Questions - Health